mikicit/ctu/README.md

-# Czech technical university in Prague
+# Czech Technical University in Prague

 This repository contains a list of completed courses, homework, papers, and so on.
 Some semester papers are located in separate repositories.
 The links are listed in the readme at the root of the course.